NHL free agency: Rangers get Trochek, Senators land Giroux

 Elsewhere:

-— The Anaheim Ducks signed forward Frank Vatrano to a $10.95 million, three-year deal with a $3.65 million cap hit, according to a person with knowledge of the details who spoke with the AP on condition of anonymity because the deal had not been announced.

-— The Chicago Blackhawks finally began adding players in signing forwards Andreas Athanasiou and Max Domi to one-year, $3 million contracts, a person with direct knowledge of the signings told the AP on condition of anonymity because the deals had not been announced.
-The Blackhawks are in a full rebuild after trading center Kirby Dach to Montreal and forward Alex DeBrincat to Ottawa.
+— The Chicago Blackhawks finally began adding players by signing six players, including forwards Andreas Athanasiou and Max Domi to one-year, $3 million contracts.
+The Blackhawks are in a full rebuild after trading center Kirby Dach to Montreal and forward Alex DeBrincat to Ottawa and watching forward Dominik Kubalik leave for Detroit.

 — The Buffalo Sabres added experienced goaltending depth by signing Eric Comrie to a two-year deal.
 The former Winnipeg backup will be in the mix to compete for playing time with veteran Craig Anderson and Ukko-Pekka Luukkonen.
 Buffalo also locked up one of its top offensive players by agreeing to re-sign Victor Olofsson to a two-year contract worth $9.5 million.
 Olofsson, who turns 26 next week, was a restricted free agent and scored 20 goals and a career-best 49 points last season.

 — The New Jersey Devils traded forward Pavel Zacha to Boston for center Erik Haula.
-The move balances out the Devils’ lineup with New Jersey in the mix to land Gaudreau, who turned down an offer to re-sign with the Calgary Flames after finishing tied for second in the NHL scoring race with 115 points.
+The move balances out the Devils’ lineup with New Jersey in the mix to land Gaudreau.

+AP Hockey Writer Larry Lage and AP freelance writer Denis Gorman contributed.

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports